Andrew Abercromby: Education

-Growing up in a fishing village in Scotland, Abercromby played football, rugby, and cricket.
+Growing up in a small fishing village in Scotland, Abercromby played football, rugby, and cricket.
 He was not interested in space exploration until the age of 17.
 While attending Buckhaven High School in Fife, Scotland, he was offered the chance to fly to the United States and join an International Space School at NASA's Johnson Space Center.
 Abercromby had never been on an aircraft before.
 His host while in Houston was Chris Hadfield, an astronaut from the Canadian Space Agency (CSA).
 After spending two weeks at NASA, Abercromby knew what he wanted to do with the rest of his life.

 Because no aerospace degree was available in Scotland, after leaving high school, Abercromby studied mechanical engineering at the University of Edinburgh, while trying to figure out a way to become involved in space exploration, and perhaps fly in space himself one day.
 After much study, part-time jobs, and some pilot training with the reserves of the Royal Air Force, Abercromby was employed by NASA.
 Abercromby received an award as best graduate student from the Institute of Mechanical Engineers (IME).
 He received an MEng in Mechanical Engineering from the University of Edinburgh in 2002.
 In 2006, Abercromby received a PhD in Kinesiology from the University of Houston.
-He was honoured as a Distinguished Alumnus by the University's Department of Health and Human Performance (HHP) in 2007.
+He was honoured as a Distinguished Alumnus by the university's Department of Health and Human Performance (HHP) in 2007.